jgarc186/second-brain/3-resources/books/2025/algorithms-and-data-structures/chapter_7_big_o_everyday_code.md

 # Chapter 7: Big O In Everyday Code

+Determining the efficiency of our code is the first step in optimizing it. pg 96 Optimizing any code from a speed of O(N3) to O(N2) would be a big win since the code becomes exponentially faster. pg 99

+whenever we have two distinct datasets that have to interact with each other through multiplication, we have to identify both sources separately when we describe the efficiency in terms of Big O.

+### Notes:
 - Determining the efficiency of our code is the first step in optimizing it. pg 96
 - Big O focuses primarily on worst-case scenarios. pg 96
 - classic case of O(N2) and is often what nested-loop algirithms turn out to be. pg 97